tesa1/ucsc_crispr_guides/README.md

 Steps for final guide selection:
   - Get coverage of motif regions with filtered guides
-  - Select the top 4 guides based on coverage of the CTCF motif (highest)
+  - When possible, select the top 4 guides based on coverage of the CTCF motif (highest)

 ```bash